ansys/actions/doc/source/migrations/docs-style-vale-version-update.rst

             token: ${{ secrets.GITHUB_TOKEN }}
             vale-version: "3.4.1"

-In any of the preceding conditions there are two changes needs to implemented:
+In any of the preceding conditions, there are two mandatory changes and one optional (depending on the repository setup) needs to implemented:

 1. Update ``Vocab/ANSYS`` path